Container Fuel Surcharge - January 1st, 2015

 The Base Bunker Charge is adjusted quarterly and is based on a 13-week reporting period that ends approximately 30 days before the effective date of the next period.
 Adjustment dates are January 1; April 1; July 1; October 1.

-Prices are developed independently by Bunkerworld, and reflect the average bunker prices for IFO 380 at Hong Kong and Los Angeles.
+Prices are developed independently by Bunkerworld, and reflect the average bunker prices for IFO 380 at Hong Kong SAR and Los Angeles.
 This information can be found on www.bunkerworld.com.

 A simple average of the 13-weeks posted average prices will be used to arrive at a quarterly average price.
 Using the table provided, this price will determine the Base Bunker Charge to be applied in the following period.